zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 LogFileSizeLimitBytes       [Required] Maximum size in bytes of log files that the service will create for this component.
 Must be no less than 1000.
 LogFileCountLimit           [Required] Maximum number of log files that the service will create for this component.
 Must be a positive integer.

-Example: .\edgecmd.exe Configuration System Logging LogLevel=Warning
+Example: ./edgecmd Configuration System Logging LogLevel=Warning
-Example: .\edgecmd.exe Configuration System Logging LogFileSizeLimitBytes=32768
+Example: ./edgecmd Configuration System Logging LogFileSizeLimitBytes=32768
-Example: .\edgecmd.exe Configuration System Logging LogFileCountLimit=5
+Example: ./edgecmd Configuration System Logging LogFileCountLimit=5

 ---------------------------------------------------------------------------------------------------------